Solar Payback Period Calculator (with Incentives)

 Frequently asked questions

-Does the 30% federal solar tax credit count toward payback?
+How does the 30% federal solar tax credit reduce my payback period?